Women and Screen Media in the Twenty-First Century

 - Feminist film/media theory in/of the twenty-first century

 Potential contributors are invited to submit completed articles of approximately 6,000 words in length (minimum 5,500 words) that fully adhere to the journal’s Guidelines and House Style by 6 July 2015 to the issue email address above.

 When submitting your article, please include a separate information document in Word with details as listed in the Guidelines section.

 We are also happy to consider video essays and other media formats if copyright requirements are met.
 Any proposals in this regard should also be submitted by the same deadline.

 Please contact the Issue Editors, Abigail Keating and Jill Murphy, with any queries at the above email address.

 Books for Review

-Contact the Editorial Board at email@example.com if you would like to review any of the titles listed below, or if you wish to propose a title for review.
+Currently there are no books available for review.
+Please contact the Editorial Board at firstname.lastname@example.org if you wish to propose a title for review.
 See the Guidelines and House Style sections for specific details regarding word count, formatting and the editorial process.

 Information for Publishers and Authors

 Publishers and authors should contact the Editorial Board at the following email address, if they wish to send books for us to advertise for review: email@example.com